A Refined Complexity Analysis of Fair Districting over Graphs: Introduction

-Motivated by the work of Stoica et al.\ \cite{DBLP:conf/atal/StoicaCDG20}, we formulate the \textsc{Fair Connected Districting} (\fairCD) problem and conduct a detailed study of its (parameterized) computational complexity.
-We investigate the influence of problem-specific parameters (the number~$|C|$ of colors, the number~$k$ of districts, and the margin of victory~$\ell$) and the structure of the underlying graph on the computational complexity of \fairCD.
-In particular, we study \fairCD on various graph classes, some of which are characterized by a (graph) parameter.
+Motivated by the NP-hardness of \fairCD (see \Cref{pr:paraNP}), we conduct a parameterized complexity analysis of \fairCD and study restrictions of the underlying graph in order to identify tractable special cases.
+We investigate the influence of problem-specific parameters (the number~$ \vert C \vert $ of colors, the number~$k$ of districts, and the margin of victory~$\ell$) and the structure of the underlying graph on the computational complexity of \fairCD.